JerryI/wljs-docs/docs/frontend/Development/FAQ.md

 ## General
 ### Would you join Mathics to go fully open-source
 It is possible in the future 🧙🏼‍♂️ since [Mathics project](https://mathics.org/) reimplement the core features of Wolfram Language in Python.
+We should try it at some point.

 ### Our goals
 We make our decisions based on the considerations